AutoAILab/FusionDepth/README.md

 ## Reference

-Our code is based on the Monodepth2: https://github.com/nianticlabs/monodepth2
+Our code is developed from the Monodepth2: https://github.com/nianticlabs/monodepth2

 # Contact